 Frequently Asked Questions When Your Partner Has Genital Herpes

-When you find out a partner has genital herpes, you may be shocked at first and have lots of questions second.
+When you find out a partner has genital herpes, you may be shocked at first and then have lots of questions.
 Here are some answers.

 How likely is it that I've been infected with genital herpes, too?

 That depends on whether you have always practiced safe sex, for one thing.
 Also, it may depend on how long you've been sexually intimate with each other.

 If you've had sex only once or twice, and if you used a condom each time, the risk is lower than if you've had unprotected sex for a long time.
 But you could have been infected during any one encounter.